-is the name of a commissioner who hires in many people to perform digital jobs fast and cheap - like writing captions for catalogues or solve different tasks where the payment is by the unit.
+is the name of a commissioner who hires in many people to perform digital jobs fast and cheap - like writing captions for catalogues or solve different tasks which are often payed on a piece by piece basis.

 Crowdsourcing

 is the financing for a project like a book, a film or something else through monetary or other types of contributions from many people via the Internet.